-Have you notice the increase of the superfood purslane in your local farmer’s markets recently?
-This herb has been around a long time and it is finally getting noticed for it’s power-house nutrition.
+Have you noticed the increase of the superfood purslane in your local farmer’s markets recently?
+This herb has been around a long time and it is finally getting noticed for its power-house nutrition.
 Our Garden Purslane Salad is made with the tiny leaf-heads and tender leaves of this succulent, nutrient-packed delicate herb.

 Purslane is by far one of the most nutritious and healthy greens that you can add to your vegetable list.
 Purslane is a succulent plant that is a nutrient-dense herb with a huge dose of Omega-3 fatty acids making it a heart-healthy superfood.
 That is the same Omega-3 that you get when eating salmon or sardines!

-Try Purslane sautéed with bacon, add some to a stir fry or chopped and added to an omelette.
+Try Purslane sautéed with bacon, add some to a stir-fry or chopped and added to an omelet.
 Toss a handful of this lemony herb in the blender when you make that healthy green smoothie.

 - 12 ounces fresh purslane leaves and tips

 - 1 cup crunchy salad croutons

 - 2 teaspoons Dijon mustard

 - Sea salt and freshly ground black pepper